 - Videos

-There a number of videos from each day.
+Each day of the field trip new videos are made and uploaded.

-- Diaries
+- Photo Diaries

-Each day a diary is written for all enrolled classes.
+Each day a diary with images and captions is uploaded.

 - Audioconferences

-Twice a day during the field trip students can ask questions of experts in the field.
+Twice a day during the field trip students put questions live to experts in the field.

 - Images

-There are hundreds of images
+There are scores of images to view and download.

-that can be viewed and

-downloaded.
+- and much more ...